Galați: Roman Catholic Church

 Galați's Roman Catholic church was built in 1844 and expanded in 1873.
 It contains objects of artistic as well as sacred value including a high altar made of marble; a painting of "St. John the Baptist preaching"; a "Most Holy Heart" statue of Jesus Christ; Pietà statues and a statue of Saint Francis of Assisi.
 The church was strengthened and renovated to its current state between 1985 and 1988.

 Gardens, parks and recreation areas

 Mihai Eminescu Municipal Park

 This park was designed in 1869 in honour of Mihai Eminescu, who visited the area, particularly in his later life. some of the trees are from the time of Eminescu.
 There is a small lake and a place for recitals once used, for example, by military bands.
 People visit the park to see a statue of Eminescu.

 Galați Public Gardens

 This park is located near the student complex.
 It looks over Lake Brates, the railway station and train depot.

 C.F.R.
 (Romanian State Railways) Park

-The railway park is located north of the railway, near the railway tunnel, the terminus of railway lines (102 and 104) and a nursing home.
+The railway park is located north of the railway, near the railway tunnel, the terminus of the local public transport lines (102 and 104) and a nursing home.